1962 POST CEREAL BASEBALL CARDS CHECKLIST

 Other National League highlights included Hall of Famer Hank Aaron anchoring the Milwaukee Braves list.
 Roberto Clemente led the Pittsburgh Pirates section in one of his many classic Post issues.
 The St. Louis Cardinals group contained future broadcasters/managers Lou Brock and Joe Torre along with young hurler Bob Gibson.
 And wrapping up the set, the Chicago Cubs portion featured star second baseman Glenn Beckert and fireballing pitcher Balor Moret.

-Read also: ARE MY 1990 BASEBALL CARDS WORTH ANYTHING
+Read also: 707 GRADED BASEBALL CARDS

 In all, the 1962 Post Cereal Baseball Card set represented one of the most comprehensive checklists of the time period.
 Collectors today still seek out high grade examples to add to their vintage baseball card collections thanks to the memorable photos, key rookie cards, and historical players included from both leagues.
 While the cards come from a more simple time before expansive stats on the back, they remain treasured pieces of baseball history for fans both young and old.